 I have been terribly busy recently shoveling pixels and clearing out the tubes that make up the Internet, so I haven't had a chance to tweet recently.
 I am truly very sorry about this, so with just a bit more prodding I'll update as soon as possible.

-Ethan Brown grew up in rural Virginia, where he spent many bucolic days sailing on the Chesapeake Bay.
+Ethan grew up in rural Virginia, where he spent many bucolic days sailing on the Chesapeake Bay.
 As the son of an electrical engineer, technology is in his blood.
 He received undergraduate degrees in Computer Science and Mathematics from Virginia Commonwealth University, which is also where he learned to fence.
-Today, Ethan transfers his passion for fencing to the students of the Portland State University Fencing Club.
+In 2011 and 2012, Ethan transferred his passion for fencing by coaching the students of the Portland State University Fencing Club (he is currently focusing on his own practice, though he plans on returning to coaching at some point).
 His work history spans defense contractors to some of the biggest names in the software business: Informix, IBM, and Oracle.
 Still, he prefers the energy and community of small companies, and is thrilled to be a member of the Pop Art team.

 Everything should be made as simple as possible, but no simpler.- Albert Einstein